ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 # Upgrading to a new Major Version
 {: #upgrading}

-When a major version of a database is at its end of life (EOL), it is necessary to upgrade to the next available major version.
-You can upgrade {{site.data.keyword.databases-for-mongodb_full}} deployments to use the newest version of MongoDB.
+When a major version of a database is at its end of life (EOL), upgrade to the next available major version.

-Upgrade from MongoDB 4.2 to 4.4 by [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
+Upgrade from MongoDB 4.2 to 5.0 by first [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new version 4.4 deployment.
+Then, follow the same process to upgrade to version 5.0.
 Upgrading through PITR is not supported.
 {: important}

 Prepare to run on, and then migrate to, the latest version before the EOL date [as documented here](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy&interface=ui#version-definitions).